MA2830 — Portfolio Hedging (Tableau Assignment)

 ComponentPtsEvidence

-Live data pipeline15Working Sheet/script; correct 36‑month window.
+Live data pipeline15Working Sheet/script; correct 36-month window; portfolio & hedge tickers clearly documented and consistent.

-Clean CSV10Correct columns; aligned dates; no blanks.
+Clean CSV10Correct columns; aligned dates; no blanks; ticker identifiers present in headers and/or ticker columns.

 Upfront EDA visuals15Heatmap, box plot, histogram, rolling correlation heatmap; captions answer EDA questions.